Having children is a blessing from God, and many couples look forward to starting a family. But when a miscarriage occurs, it can be heartbreaking.

 Miscarriage, though commonplace, is a very lonely, isolating experience because it’s rarely discussed.
 It can be devastating to both the mother and the father.
 Studies show that a father’s sadness and grief is often largely dismissed by others and that men may mask their grief as anger.

 How can we comfort those who’ve been disappointed by a lost pregnancy or devastated by multiple miscarriages and facing infertility?

-Every person’s experience is unique
+Every person’s experience with miscarriage is unique